Malcolm-Abbott/rc0124-code-solutions/sql-select/sql-select-quiz-notes.md

 - How do you control the sort order of a result set?

-By adding a sort by clause.
+By adding an order by clause.

 Sorting Results